ykuw2/Frontend-Practice/README.md

 # Weather App

-This is a small project that I have completed by going over the JavaScript tutorial online.
+This is a small project that I have completed by going over a JavaScript tutorial online.
 (Link: https://www.youtube.com/watch?v=lfmg-EJ8gm4)

 The app is built using HTML, CSS, and JavaScript, while utilizing openweathermap.org's API.
 By entering a city name, it can give the user the temperature (in F), humidity, weather, and the corresponding emoji.
 An example of the usage is shown below.